 Faculty Director: Arun Raju, Ph.D.

-In the summer of 2019, CE-CERT will launch the first of two consortia: OSAR and DyMMS.
-These consortia will be framed in strategic areas to help guide our research directions, gain valuable input from stakeholders, and accelerate technology development and deployment.
+In the fall of 2019, CE-CERT will launch the first of two consortia: OSAR and DyMMS.
+These consortia will be framed in strategic areas to help guide research directions, gather valuable input from key stakeholders, and accelerate technology development and deployment.
 CE-CERT anticipates participation from a variety of sectors and looks forward to serving as a gateway for partnerships and collaboration opportunities.
+Click on the buttons below for more information abut DyMMS and OSAR.